nvrenuf/naughtycamspot/README.md

 - Create a production build: `npm run build`
 - Build for GitHub Pages: `npm run build:pages`

+## Deploy model

+- Run a local production build and upload the generated `dist/` directory to ViceTemple.
+- Treat `/public/go` as the canonical source inside the repo — never hand-edit PHP on the server.
+- The Pages workflow deletes `dist/go`, so GitHub Pages never ships the PHP redirectors.

 ## Project structure

 - `src/layouts/MainLayout.astro` — shared chrome, fonts, and ambient gradients